Holly Taylor

 Holly Taylor (born October 31, 1997) is a Canadian and American actress and dancer.
 She began her career in the Broadway production of Billy Elliot at the age of eleven as Sharon Percy (Ballet Girl) and continued in the role for almost two years.
 She played the role of Paige Jennings in the FX television series The Americans for its entire run, for which she received a nomination for the Critics' Choice Television Award for Best Supporting Actress in a Drama Series in 2019.
-In addition, she portrays Angelina Meyer, a maniacal false prophet in the NBC/Netflix science fiction series Manifest.
+In addition, she portrayed Angelina Meyer, a maniacal false prophet in the NBC/Netflix science fiction series Manifest.

 Early life and education

 Born in Middleton, Nova Scotia, Taylor has lived in Wayne, New Jersey, since she was two years old.
 She graduated from Wayne Hills High School in 2016.

 She studied graphic design at Kean University in Union, New Jersey and graduated in spring 2021 with Bachelor of Fine Arts.